Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

-To ensure a balanced mix of voices, perspectives, and knowledge traditions.
-The Future Search process requires diversity across age, identity, role, sector, lived experience and connection to place.
+To ensure a balanced mix of voices, perspectives and lived experiences.
+The Future Search process requires diversity across age, identity, role, sector, whakapapa and connection to place.

 -